grafana/alloy/docs/sources/configure/windows.md

 ## Change environment variable values

-The Go runtime provides several ways to modify the execution of a binary using Environment Variables, see our [reference documentation][environment] for more specific details.
+The Go runtime provides several ways to modify the execution of a binary using [environment variables][environment].

 To change the values of Environment Variables provided to the {{< param "PRODUCT_NAME" >}} binary, perform the following steps: